 Director’s Immediate Response Team (DIRT)

-The Director’s Immediate Response Team – DIRT- is a team of Georgia Southern students ready to address one-time, labor-intensive, and urgent projects in the community (such as painting, re-organizing, and sudden needs for repair).
+The Director’s Immediate Response Team (DIRT) is a team of Georgia Southern students ready to address one-time, labor-intensive, and/or urgent projects in the community (such as painting, re-organizing, and sudden needs for repair).
 The DIRT volunteer list is open to all Georgia Southern students.
-Students interested in volunteering with D.I.R.T. or who would like more information should contact email@example.com.
-Join the DIRT Team!
+Students interested in receiving DIRT alerts or who would like more information should contact email@example.com.

 Holiday Helper Tree